 Born in Russia but raised in the UK, Inna read philosophy at UCL and joined the corporate world as an investment banker.
 An active runner, she discovered her love for Bikram yoga while training for the New York Marathon, and has now gone on to develop a further specialisation in Inferno Pilates, BYL's hot new style of pilates imported from the US.

-After 8 years of rigorous practice, which saw her in compete in the yoga championships, she quit her City job in 2013 to become a full time Bikram yoga instructor and has been kicking asanas ever since!
+After 8 years of rigorous practice she quit her City job in 2013 to become a full time Bikram yoga instructor and has been kicking asanas ever since!
 Her favourite poet is Rumi so expect to hear a word or two from the Sufi mystic in her class.
 Join us Sundays at 6PM for a candlelit Bikram class full of elegance and a powerful, calming energy.
 Set your intention for the week ahead and cleanse the body of the weekend left behind.